 Sixth Floor Museum Times and Opening Days

-The Sixth Floor Museum is open every day of the year except for Christmas Day and Thanksgiving.
+The Sixth Floor Museum is open most days of the year except for Christmas Day and Thanksgiving.

 Sixth Floor Museum at Dealey Plaza Review